[…] For more Christmas destinations visit Quebec City at Christmas- The Ultimate Planning Guide […]

 The boardwalk area outside of the Chateau Frontenac offers a beautiful view of the St. Lawrence River and Levis across the river.
 It is also where you can catch the funicular to the lower part of the city.

-In November the ice slide opens (depending on the weather) and it becomes a popular pastime for young and old alike.
-Ticket are available from a booth named Au 1884 located on the Terrasse Dufferin.
-The whole family can ride down this slide of ice on a toboggan.
+In November, the ice slide opens (depending on the weather), and it becomes a popular pastime for young and old alike.
+Tickets are available from a booth named Au 1884, located on the Terrasse Dufferin.
+The whole family can ride down this slide of ice on a sled.

 My kids also love the cannon that line the terrasse.
 They are great for climbing!